Obscuretone/obscuretone.github.io/public/posts/en/inevitability.md

 The applicant wants a careful reading.
 They want the system to understand the full shape of their experience, notice transferable skills, and avoid throwing them away because the exact keyword was missing.

 The recruiter usually wants enough qualified candidates to fill the pipeline.
-When a posting has hundreds or thousands of applicants, the incentive is not to understand every resume deeply.
-The incentive is to reduce the pile quickly, find a workable shortlist, and move on.
+When a posting has hundreds or thousands of applicants, the economic incentive favours fast pile reduction and a workable shortlist over a deep reading of every resume.

 That is the uncomfortable truth behind a lot of resume advice.
-Much of it teaches people how to survive a lazy first-pass filter.
+Much of it teaches people how to survive a low-context first-pass filter.

-I do not mean lazy as a personal insult.
-I mean structurally lazy.
+The problem is structural rather than personal.
 The process rewards shallow elimination because shallow elimination is cheap, and once there are enough apparently qualified candidates, the marginal value of carefully reading the next resume drops.

 The applicant side asks: